nolx1101/csc5093/README.md

   - **File:** `delivery_time_distribution.png`.

 Key files:
-- **Ecommerce_Visualizations.ipynb**: Jupyter Notebook documenting the design principles and visualizations.
+- **Ecommerce_Visualizations.ipynb**: Notebook containing the Python code and visualizations demonstrating the application of design principles.
-- **order_items.xlsx**: Dataset used for e-commerce visualizations.
+- **order_items.xlsx**: Dataset used for E-commerce visualizations.

 ## 9. Module 6 - Interactive Dashboard
-This module focuses on creating an interactive Tableau dashboard using firearm background check data.
+This module focuses on creating an interactive dashboard in Tableau, utilizing firearm background check data for the visualizations.
 The dashboard integrates the following:
 - **Trend Line:** Displays total firearm background checks over time alongside YoY Growth (%).
 - **Map:** Shows the geographic distribution of firearm background checks by state, with filtering options.
 - **Category Breakdown:** Explores the contribution of different firearm types (handgun, long gun, other).